Canadian Firearms Program

 rifle or shotgun for approved purposes such as hunting or target shooting.

 Generally, the minimum age is 12 years, but exceptions may be made for

 younger people who need to hunt to sustain themselves and their families.

 Safety Course and passed the test.

 - Once a person turns 18, they are no longer eligible for a minor's licence.
 Instead, they must apply for a Possession and Acquisition Licence (PAL) and pay the applicable fee.
-Currently, the fee only applies to the first PAL.

 Any of the licences listed above will allow you to possess a firearm and